The Shug is a hybrid whose parent dogs are the German Shepherd and the Pug.

 These forums are public and gather passionate specialists around one breed.

 Facebook is that place where you can find the best and the worst breeders.
-There are some groups that sell their puppies like milk bottles.
+Some groups sell their puppies like milk bottles.

 But there are some extremely knowledgeable dog breeders and are more geographically targeted than online forums.